 Special types of Tibetan turquoise (g.yu) include gajang (ga-ljang, green in color), drukar (drug-dkar, blue with a whitish cast), yumar (g.yu-dmar, drug-dmar, reddish in color), and matang yu (ma-tang g.yu, of a very fine quality).
 An especially resplendent turquoise is poetically referred to as ‘turquoise lamp’ (g.yu-sgron), or simply as ‘lamp’ (sgron-ma).

-According to Walker-Watson (see reference above), there are four major sources of turquoise in Tibet: the Gangkar (Gangs-dkar) range in western Tibet, of near Chamdo (Chab-mdo) and in the vicinity Bathang and Derge (Sde-dge) in eastern Tibet.
+According to Walker-Watson (see reference above), there are four major sources of turquoise in Tibet: one is the Gangkar (Gangs-dkar) range in western Tibet, another is near Chamdo (Chab-mdo), and two more lie in the vicinity Bathang and Derge (Sde-dge), in eastern Tibet.
 However, I have be unable to confirm if any of these mining regions are still producing turquoise today.
 As is well known, Tibetans nowadays most highly value the so-called robin’s egg blue turquoise without flaws or visible matrix above all other kinds.
 Generally speaking, the greener the turquoise and the more intrusive the matrix, the lower the value of the stone (cf. Walker-Watson, reference as above).

 It is widely known that if much heat is applied to turquoise it can change color, going from blue to green.
-Tibetans say that turquoise will also change color according to the health and state-of-mind of its wearer.
-Over generations of use turquoise is susceptible to darkening or yellowing.
-A negative change in colour can also be caused by loss of the stone’s natural water content (Walker-Watson, reference as above).
+Tibetans say that turquoise will also change color according to the health and state of mind of its wearer.
+Over generations of use, turquoise is susceptible to darkening or yellowing.
+A negative change in color can also be caused by loss of the stone’s natural water content (Walker-Watson, reference as above).

 My aim is to share with readers the remarkable variety of antique turquoises that have appeared in Tibet.
 Clearly, this spectrum of stones originated from many sources and over a long period of time.
 I would think that no fewer than 15 different mines are represented in the photographs below.
 As much of the turquoise of Tibet has been sold off in the last three decades, this documentation takes on added significance.

-The turquoises photographed are from various dealers and collectors in Tibet, Ladakh and Nepal.
-They are all beads, meaning that they have a hole running through them, which can be used to pass a string through or to attach metal clips for affixing to a headdress.
+The turquoises photographed are from various dealers and collectors in Tibet, Ladakh, and Nepal.
+They are all beads, meaning that they have a hole running through them that can be used to pass a string through or to attach metal clips for affixing to a headdress.
 Finally, it must be stated that this is by no means a complete cross-section of turquoises associated with the Tibetan cultural realm.
 There are surely other types that have been overlooked.

 Antique Tibetan and Chinese Turquoise